maybenotime/maybenotime.github.io/_pages/about.md

   - /about.html
 ---

 I am Shiping, a graduate student at Beijing University of Posts and Telecommunications (BUPT).
 Previously, I obtained my bachelor’s degree in Computer Science from Beijing Language and Cultural University (BLCU).
-During university, I had been a research intern at Beijing Advanced Innovation Center for Language Resources (ICALL).
+During undergraduate, I had been a research intern at Beijing Advanced Innovation Center for Language Resources (ICALL).

 Research Intersts
 ======